elastic/fleet-server/README.md

 More instructions for setup can be found in the [Elastic Stack Installation Guide](https://www.elastic.co/guide/en/elastic-stack/current/installing-elastic-stack.html).

 #### fleet-server stand alone

+Fleet UI requires a managed Fleet Server, to be able to use stand alone Fleet server, you need to enroll a managed Fleet Server or disable this requirement.
+You can disable this requirement since Kibana 8.8.0, starting it with `xpack.fleet.enableExperimental: ['fleetServerStandalone']`.

 Access the Fleet UI on Kibana and generate a fleet-server policy.
 Set the following env vars with the information from Kibana: